Ricofrede/mat-grades-analysis/README.md

 29 health - current health status (numeric: from 1 - very bad to 5 - very good)
 30 absences - number of school absences (numeric: from 0 to 93)

-## these grades are related with the course subject:
+## These grades are related with the course subject:
 31 G1 - first period grade (numeric: from 0 to 20)
 31 G2 - second period grade (numeric: from 0 to 20)
 32 G3 - final grade (numeric: from 0 to 20, output target)